 • Do you need user authentication, personal watchlists, or smart recommendations?

-We almost always recommend the SDK path.
-It’s more effort upfront, but it opens the door to everything you’ll need later: custom design, advanced playback logic, integrated monetization, user accounts, dynamic feeds, and the list goes on.
+SDK-based development provides the full customization, scalability, and ownership of your app’s future.
+It requires significant upfront effort, but it opens the door to everything you’ll need later: custom design, advanced playback logic, integrated monetization, user accounts, dynamic content feeds, and the list goes on.

 3. Design for how people really watch